supcon-international/node-red-mcp-server/README.md

 - `toggle-node-module-set` - Enable/disable a node module set
 - `find-nodes-by-type` — Locate nodes by type
 - `search-nodes` — Find nodes by name or property

+### Backup Tools

+- `backup-flows` — Create a named backup of current flows with optional reason
+- `restore-flows` — Restore flows from a specific backup with safety confirmation
+- `list-backups` — List all available flow backups with details
+- `backup-health` — Check backup system health and provide recommendations

 ### Settings Tools